skienzmatishun/rippreport/content/p/tides-end/index.md

 title: Tide's End
 date: 2024-01-18
 thumbnail: img/tides-end.jpg
-summary: 'Alabama Football Drama: Coach Nick Saban left, and Auburn alums hope for a Tubberville-like era.
-A new coach is already in place.
-Judge Wilters, a District Attorney, responded to a petition about withheld information.
-A Federal Court dismissed a lawsuit related to Coal Ash.
-A winter storm is canceling schools in Alabama after a sunny Martin Luther King Jr parade.'
+summary: Local power brokers used high-profile media distractions to mask a sinister judicial cover-up that stole two decades of a man's life.
+Newly uncovered trial transcripts and timeline analysis demonstrate how officials engineered a fraudulent murder case with zero physical proof.
+Look past the flashy sports distractions and political hype to catch the corrupt judges pulling strings behind the scenes.
 categories:
 - backstory-podcast
 authors:
 - admin
 rumble: v44nbji
 alttags: A man in a dark suit and red tie smiles behind on-screen text announcing a new era for Alabama football in Tuscaloosa
 related_articles:
 - slug: no-justice
   title: NO JUSTICE